 The Lewis octet rule is a rule of thumb in chemistry that says atoms with a low number of electrons (low atomic number) tend to bond with other atoms in such a way to produce eight valence electrons.
-A valence electron is one in the outer regions of the atom that is used to bond with other atoms.
+A valence electron is one in the outer regions and is used to bond with other atoms.
 A single silicon atom has four valence electrons (as shown in the image at the top of the page).

 When silicon atoms are around other silicon atoms, they share valence electrons such that each has eight–thus fulfilling the Lewis octet rule.
-The following diagram illustrates this in two dimensions, but in real life, the bonding happens in three dimensions.
+The following diagram illustrates this in two dimensions.
+Of course in real life, the bonding happens in three dimensions.

 Note.
-This model inspired the Stratify Labs logo.
+This model inspired the Stratify OS logo.
 The symbol inside the gear is a silicon atom.

 Note.
 The center atom has four valence electrons of its own and shares one from each of four surrounding atoms.

 Note.
-When a material has extra valence electrons, it is more negative and called N-type.
+When a material has extra valence electrons, it is more negative (N-type).

-A material that has fewer valence electrons is more positive and called P-type.
+A material that has fewer valence electrons is more positive and (P-type).

-With extra electrons bouncing around, current is able to flow through the material when a potential is applied.
+With extra electrons bouncing around, the current can flow through the material when a potential is applied.
 In the diagram below, new electrons are injected from the “-” site while being attracted to the “+” site.
 The extra electrons provided by the nitrogen atoms allow the electrons to flow across the material.

 Silicon can also be doped with Boron.
 Instead of having extra electrons, it has “holes” (less than eight valence electrons).
 These holes provide a place for electrons to jump across when a voltage is applied.
 The resulting material (Silicon doped with Boron) also conducts current.

-Thus far, the materials mentioned are still conductors rather then semiconductors.
+Thus far, the materials mentioned are still conductors rather than semiconductors.
 It is only when the above materials are combined do they become semiconductors.